 Do you need to have a business account as a sole trader?

-Have you just started as a sole trader and are you wondering if a separate business account is really necessary?
-In this article, you will discover whether a business account is required, whether you may use a personal account for business purposes, and why a separate account for your sole proprietorship is often a smart move.
+Have you just started as a sole trader and are you wondering whether a separate bank account is really necessary?
+In this article, you will discover whether a business account is mandatory, whether you may use a personal account for business purposes, and why a separate account for your sole trader business is often a smart move.

 Is a business account mandatory for a sole proprietorship?